Who Told Us That History Is Dead? It’s Very Much Alive, In Our Faces, and We Don’t Like It.

-As someone who has been privileged to help run history & preservation organizations for the last 30 years, I feel compelled to call out, from my experience, what I see as not only my own but a larger institutional bias & racism in the preservation field.
-I love the study of history and the practice of preservation.
-Please don’t respond to defend preservation, historic districting, or Main Street Preservation Projects etc. I know there are good things about the field – but these have come later in its life and I am speaking to the underlying structure of the effort.
+As someone who has been privileged to help run history & preservation organizations for the last 30 years, I feel compelled to call out, from my limited experience, what I see as not only my own, but external institutional bias, racism in the preservation field.

 - History sites can perpetuate a divisive form of nostalgia that supports and validates racism and exclusion.

-- Historic districting, Code requirements, and forced single-family residential building types are a contemporary form of “redlining” which excludes a diverse economic group of people from actual land ownership.
+- Historic districting and preservation code requirements can be a contemporary form of “redlining” which excludes a diverse economic group of people from land ownership.

 - Preservation is susceptible to the harshest form of capitalism in that only those historic sites that are targeted with money actually get preserved.
 Preservation choices are a matter of economics, not just history.
 The most revealing, unglamorous sites have rarely survived, nor have they been preserved.

-- Preservationists, right now—today, need to stop fetishizing the built environment and begin considering how our hidden, internalized systems of Preservation are producing an environment of exclusion.
+- Preservationist, right now today, need to stop fetishizing the built environment and begin considering how preservation itself is part of the problem.

 - Look at the money in Preservation.
 A budget reflects our priorities.
 Money goes where it is told.
 There is nothing natural about the market economy or what gets preserved.
 Wealth Preserves Wealth.

 - Language as a tool of bias in Preservation with a weak notion of the appearance of diversity rather than full systemic representation. *

 As Preservationists, We Must Do Better.

 These posts were written by Franklin Vagnone, Twisted Preservation and edited by Samantha Smith, Gate City Preservation